 Babysitters can take care of more than one child at once.
-But there is a limit on how many kids a babysitter can watch before they're not able to provide a necessary level of supervision and support anymore.
+But there is a limit on how many kids babysitters can watch before they're not able to provide a necessary level of supervision and support anymore.

 How many babies can one babysitter watch?
-It depends on the age of the children, among other factors.
-Every country and state has their own legal maximum number of children that a babysitter can watch.
+Logistically, it depends on the age of the children, among other factors.
+Legally, countries and states set their own laws about the maximum number of children that a babysitter can watch.
 There is no consensus between different locations, but it's safe to say that a babysitter can certainly watch two children of any age.

 The number of babies that a babysitter can legally watch will vary from place to place.
-In most cases, the rules are completely different for each place and there's no commonality between them.
+There’s a lot of variation in the rules and their rationale.

 Above these numbers, a license would be needed.